meraidandouch/neo4j_internship/README.md

 # neo4j_internship

+#### DandouchMerai_InternshipReport.pdf
+- a report explaining my learning experience as a neo4j intern for the BU Neuromics Lab

 #### preprocess_expdata.py
 - pratice dataset is a GTEX RNA-Seq raw read count file (56382 genes x 8555 samples) that is too large for neo4j to handle in one batch.
 This script partitions the data into 8555 seperate files where each file represents a sample and its corresponding gene and gene counts.